ruairicasey/ruairicasey/README.md

 ## Bio

-I have just finished a Masters in Software Development at the University of Glasgow, and am predicted to Graduate with Distinction.
+I have just graduated with Distinction from a Masters in Software Development at the University of Glasgow.

 This portfolio consists of self directed learning and side projects that I have done in my free time alongside my degree, as well as my final project.

 ## Projects